thebigG/Tasker/README.md

 	#CONFIG(release, debug|release):DEFINES += QT_NO_DEBUG_OUTPUT

-Once you comment that out, all of the qDebug statements will show up, even in release mode.
+Once you comment that line(with a "#" like above) all of the qDebug statements will show up, even in release mode.

 Tasker does have its own debug flag, it is called "\_\_TASKER_DEBUG\_\_".
 This flag is only active if you are in "Debug" mode.
 Under the hood this is just a macro that could be used like this in some debug situation: